erikeldridge/app-quality-cookbook/static_analysis/lint.md

 # Linting

-## Motivation

-We can use linting to identify syntactic issues in our code.

 ## Goals

 * Lint Java
 * Lint Android

+## Motivation

+We can use linting to identify syntactic issues in our code

 ## Steps